indabax-za/indabax-za.github.io/index.md

 <div class="callout" markdown="1">
 <img src="/assets/images/dli.png" alt="Deep Learning Indaba logo" class="callout-img">
 <div class="callout-text" markdown="1">
-The Deep Learning IndabaX is a local edition of the [Deep Learning Indaba](https://deeplearningindaba.com), Africa's premier AI conference and one of the most exciting grassroots movements on the planet.
+The Deep Learning IndabaX is a local edition of the [Deep Learning Indaba](https://deeplearningindaba.com), Africa's premier AI conference and one of the most wonderful grassroots movements worldwide.
 The "Indaba spirit" became known for building technology through an inclusive, professional and locally embedded community.
 <br>
 <br>
 [Learn more →](/about.html){: .button}
 </div>
 </div>

+## What to expect

 <div class="features-grid" markdown="1">